isaac-turk/summer24-Book-Recommendation-System/README.md

 The tech that was used for this project was: python, pandas, and sklearn

-I was able to learn more about cosine similarities, and how to utilize them effectively for my needds in this specific project!
+I was able to learn more about cosine similarities, and how to utilize them effectively for my needs in this specific project!

 The data sets used can be found here: https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset